On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Introduction

+This is to say, $\rho_2\G$ preserves a totally geodesic copy of $\H^k$ in $\H^n$ and moreover, the action of $\rho_2\G$ on this geodesic copy, is conjugated by an isometry to $\rho_1.$ This provides a rigidity statement for Schottky groups, for example.

-The main purpose of this work is to extend inequality (\ref{eq:alpha}) for convex representations $\G\to\PGL(d,\R)$ and give rigidity results when the equality holds.
-In order to do so we will exploit the well known fact that $\hX$ is also a dynamical invariant.
+The main purpose of this work is to extend inequality (\ref{eq:alpha}) for convex representations, and give rigidity results when the equality holds.
+In order to do so, we will exploit the well known fact that $\hX$ is also a dynamical invariant.

-Consider the geodesic flow of $\G\/X,$ The topological entropy of $\phi$ coincides with the Hausdorff dimension $\hX$ (Sullivan \cite{sullivan}, see also Bourdon \cite{bourdon}).
-The fact that $\G$ is convex-co-compact is equivalent to the fact the non wandering set of $\phi,$ denoted from now on $\UG,$ is compact.
-Moreover, $\phi|\UG$ has very nice dynamical properties coming from the negative curvature of $X,$ namely it is a topological Anosov flow (see Definition \ref{defi:anosovtop}).
-Its topological entropy can then be computed by counting how many periodic orbits the flow $\phi|\UG$ has: for non torsion $\g\in\G$ denote by the length of the closed geodesic of $\G\/X$ determined by the conjugacy class $[\g]$ of $\g,$ then
+Consider the geodesic flow of $\G\/X,$ $\phi=(\phi_t:\G\/{\sf U}X\to\G\/{\sf U} X)_{t\in\R}.$ The fact that $\G$ is convex cocompact, is equivalent to the fact that the non-wandering set of $\phi,$ denoted from now on $\UG,$ is compact.
+Moreover, $\phi|\UG$ has very nice dynamical properties coming from the negative curvature of $X,$ namely it is a metric Anosov flow (see Definition \ref{defi:anosovtop}).